-This post will feature everything you need to know in order to take command of your blog comments, eliminate all the spam and encourage more of your visitors to post real, genuine opinions and add value to the conversation.
+Here’s how you can take command of your blog’s comment section, stop the spam, and encourage more visitors to post genuine opinions that add value to the conversation.

 The 90-9-1 Rule: There are many lurkers online

 Some bloggers blog to meet, interact and engage with similar people, but may be concerned with the lack of comments on their content.
 Don’t worry.
 There’s no reason to panic when you see no comments on your post.
 It’s not because nobody sees or likes your content.
 There are more people paying attention than you realize by looking at the comment section.

 The simple explanation is that most people are lurkers.
 The internet is a great place for people to join a community and passively observe.
 There’s no obligation to respond.
 The New York Times Innovation Report showed that only 3% of visitors read comments.
 Only 1% write comments.

 This is the rule 90-9-1.
 90% of users are lurkers who never contribute, 9% contribute a little, and 1% account for almost all the discussion.

 The benefit of high-quality comments